WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance.md

 1. Drag _id to the "Number" field and make sure the aggregation method is "COUNT":
 <img src="/assets/images/Count_id.png" style="border:1px solid black" width="100%"><BR><BR>

 1. This chart shows all violations, so you want a count of boarding records that have a violation disposition of either Citation or Warning.
-To do this, paste the following query into the "Query" field at the top:<BR>
+To do this, paste the following query into the "Query" field at the top, and then click "Apply":<BR>
 `{"inspection.summary.violations.disposition": {$in: [ "Citation", "Warning" ] }}`<BR>
 <img src="/assets/images/ViolationsQuery.png" style="border:1px solid black" width="100%"><BR><BR>

 You will see the number of boarding reports that have any violation in the window.
-Click "Save and Close"
+Click "Save and Close".

 1. On your dashboard, mouse over the chart until you see the ellipses.
 Click on the ellipses and select "Embed Chart":
 <img src="/assets/images/ClickBCEmbedMenu.png" style="border:1px solid black" width="100%"><BR><BR>

-1. Click "Authenticated" and copy the Chart ID for this chart
+1. Select the "Authenticated" section, and make sure "Enabled authenticated access" is set to "ON", and copy the Chart ID:
 <img src="/assets/images/CopyBDChart.png" style="border:1px solid black" width="100%"><BR><BR>
+1. Select "Close" to close the "Embed Chart" window.<BR><BR>

 1. Paste the Chart ID into your web application's src/config.js file under "citations-and-warnings"

-Create more charts in the next guide!

-Create more charts in the next guide!
+Onward to the percentage!